AI experts urge machine learning researchers to tackle climate change

 And a paper released by Google AI during a workshop poster session Saturday highlights how machine learning can be applied to radar imagery to predict rain.

-In an interview with VentureBeat Thursday, Dean supported the kind of carbon per watt standard benchmark for AI hardware recommended by Intel AI general manager Naveen Rao and shared his thoughts on 2020 AI trends.
+In an interview with VentureBeat Thursday, Dean supported the kind of carbon-per-watt standard benchmark for AI hardware recommended by Intel AI general manager Naveen Rao and shared his thoughts on 2020 AI trends.

 The next Tackling Climate Change with Machine Learning workshop will be held in April 2020 at the ICLR conference in Addis Ababa, Ethiopia.